Faculty and Staff

 Junior Year (fall):

-If you haven't found your way into the Career Center, now is the time to do so.
+If you haven't found your way into the Center for Career Development, now is the time to do so.
 We have many resources to assist you in your evaluation of programs and the career counselors are available to discuss the graduate school admissions process with you.

 Begin to filter through application materials online.
 This may include specific facts such as: location, faculty research, funding options, interests, etc. Develop your own standard of locating the "right" program for you.
-The Career Center and your adviser can be very helpful in this process.
+The Center for Career Development and your adviser can be very helpful in this process.

 Junior Year (spring):

 Investigate what admissions tests are needed in your discipline (GRE, GMAT, MCAT, or LSAT).
 Register and begin appropriate study for this standardized test.
-The Career Center has many study guides to assist in your preparation for taking these exams.
+The Center for Career Development has many study guides to assist in your preparation for taking these exams.

 There is financial assistance for these tests.
 It is located in the "Fee Waiver" section of each Web site.
 If you receive financial aid as an undergraduate student, you may qualify for this program.
 For more information, contact the